 Police have right to beat accused, says Punjab cop, gets court notice

-ASI Surjit Singh made the statement after he was asked by the court specifically as to whether the police had beaten the main accused (Amol Mehmi) at the time of arrest at the spot or not.cities Updated: May 19, 2020 21:43 IST
+ASI Surjit Singh made the statement after he was asked by the court specifically as to whether the police had beaten the main accused (Amol Mehmi) at the time of arrest at the spot or not.india Updated: May 19, 2020 21:33 IST

 A court in Punjab rapped a police officer on the knuckles on Tuesday for intemperate conduct after he claimed that the men in khaki have the right to beat an accused at the time of arrest.